The Weight of a Police Report in Property Disputes (Challenging Police Reports in Land Grabbing Cases)

 The key takeaway from the blog post is that there is a systemic failure in the grievance redressal mechanism in Mirzapur, where police and revenue officials are allegedly protecting land mafias through arbitrary and inconsistent reporting.

-The core issues can be summarized as follows:
+The core issues can be summarised as follows:

-• The “Paper vs. Reality” Gap: While the official status of the grievance may show as “closed,” the underlying conflict remains unresolved because the authorities have prioritized administrative convenience over factual transparency and the “Right to Reason.”
+- The “Paper vs. Reality” Gap: While the official status of the grievance may show as “closed”, the underlying conflict remains unresolved because the authorities have prioritised administrative convenience over factual transparency and the “Right to Reason”.

 Justice on Paper: The Growing Crisis of Land Mafia and Administrative Accountability in Mirzapur